OpenDevSci/longitudinal-dev/.github/Contributing.md

-# Contributing to LongDev-ABCD 🌟
+# Contributing to longitudinal.dev 🌟

 Welcome to the longitudinal-dev contributing guide!
 We're thrilled to have you join our community of researchers, developers, and contributors.
 This comprehensive guide outlines how you can contribute to the project, with a special focus on our collaborative workflow inspired by the [GitHub Flow](https://docs.github.com/en/get-started/using-github/github-flow).